-You can perform a Bayesian optimization in two distinct ways:
+You can perform a Bayesian optimization in several ways:

 Fit function — Include the

-pair in many fitting functions to have Bayesian optimization apply
+fitting functions to apply Bayesian optimization automatically.
+The

-optimization most easily.
+perform Bayesian optimization more easily.
 See Bayesian Optimization Using a Fit Function.

-This way requires you to write an objective function, which does not
+directly.
+This approach requires you to write an objective function, which

 To minimize the error in a cross-validated response via Bayesian optimization, follow these steps.